LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 ## Step #5 = Paizo Variant Rules.

+YOU DO NOT NEED TO USE A VARIANT RULE IF YOU DO NOT WANT TO.
+You do not need to use dual class, free archetype, etc.
+You can make a single class non-free-archetype character if you wish to do so.

 Please read the following:

 The rules in this table are the rules in play in each campaign.
 When you are making your character later in this guide, you need to keep the Variant rules in mind.

 For example.
 Most of the campaigns that I run use:

 1. Dual Class